-The current British Standards for WDs, although only in force since 1993, are expected to be replaced by European Union (EU) Standards within the next two to three years.
-These Standards include consideration of the requirements arising as a result of European Union Directives on medical devices which affect WDs in two ways: firstly, some WDs will themselves be considered to be medical devices and therefore must meet the relevant requirements of the Medical Devices Directive; and secondly, the manufacturer of a medical device which is intended to be reprocessed is required to specify the method to be used for reprocessing which will include any necessary washing and disinfecting stage.
+The current British Standards for WDs are expected to be replaced by European Standards within the next two to three years.
+These Standards include consideration of the requirements arising as a result of European Union Directives on medical devices, which are of concern for WDs in two ways.
+Firstly, some WDs will themselves be considered to be medical devices and therefore must meet the relevant requirements of the Medical Devices Directive and secondly, the manufacturer of a medical device which is intended to be reprocessed is required to specify the method to be used for reprocessing which will include any necessary washing and disinfecting stage.

 When practicable the information in this SHTM has been aligned with existing or anticipated standards and advice is offered when no standard has yet been formulated.

 The WDs described in this SHTM may not be suitable, without modification, for safely processing articles contaminated with either Hazard Group 4 pathogens or with agents which are unusually resistant to disinfection.
-HTM 2030 is superseded.